 Back-up, Back-up, Back-up

 But be careful what you wish for!
-The publisher closed down the division shortly after the book appeared and the Encyclopedia disappeared from bookstores.
+The publisher closed down the division shortly after the book appeared and the Encyclopedia quickly disappeared from bookstores.
 The royalties were far less than all previous softcover books, despite the higher cover price.
 Still, this project taught me to value back-ups.
 An earlier version of this article appeared on Red Room.

 Hardcover Headaches and Triumphs

-My first hardcover book weighs 3 lbs according to the publisher's website.
+My first hardcover book weighed 3 lbs according to the publisher's website.
 All I know is that it is my first book that's actually slightly bigger than my laptop.

 The Encyclopedia of Collectible Children's Books was one of those projects that seemed really simple when it started and got slightly more complicated and then insanely more complicated as we went along.